AntelopeIO/leap/tests/PerformanceHarness/README.md

                         Number of worker threads in net_plugin thread pool --disable-subjective-billing DISABLE_SUBJECTIVE_BILLING
-                        Disable subjective CPU billing for API/P2P transactions --cpu-effort-percent CPU_EFFORT_PERCENT
+                        Disable subjective CPU billing for API/P2P transactions --produce-block-offset-ms PRODUCE_BLOCK_OFFSET_MS
-                        Percentage of cpu block production time used to produce block.
-Whole number percentages, e.g. 80 for 80%
+                        The number of milliseconds early the last block of a production round should be produced.
   --producer-threads PRODUCER_THREADS
                         Number of worker threads in producer thread pool --read-only-write-window-time-us READ_ONLY_WRITE_WINDOW_TIME_US